nmn2000/Missile/README.md

 Flag 3/4 -> This flag was deleted

-Flag 1/4 is in DoraCakes.txt as "Secret Key".
+Flag 1/4 is the "Secret Key" in in DoraCakes.txt.